edsonsousa/practices/twitterUser/README.md

-Project simple to find employees of companies through Twitter.
+Simple Project used to practice Spring and MongoDB.

-Uses Spring and MongoDB
+System query in Twitter last 100 profiles mentioned or retweeted by user.